anderson-optimization/firebase-lib/docs/02-creating-resource-definitions.md

 };
 ```

-String path with variables as parts of database key:
+String path with variables as parts of a database key:

 ```javascript
 export const resourceDefinitions = {